m0r4k/sparkspay/src/test/README.md

 explaining how the boost unit test framework works:
 [http://www.alittlemadness.com/2009/03/31/c-unit-testing-with-boosttest/](http://www.alittlemadness.com/2009/03/31/c-unit-testing-with-boosttest/).

-test_Sparks has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:
+test_sparks has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:

-    test_Sparks --log_level=all --run_test=getarg_tests
+    test_sparks --log_level=all --run_test=getarg_tests

-... or to run just the doubleSparks test:
+... or to run just the doublesparks test:

-    test_Sparks --run_test=getarg_tests/doubleSparks
+    test_sparks --run_test=getarg_tests/doublesparks

-Run  test_Sparks --help   for the full list.
+Run  test_sparks --help   for the full list.